-Ability of Acoustic spectroscopy for characterizing concentrated dispersions and emulsions with no dilution and no sample preparation is critical in many cases when dilution affects particle size distribution.
+Ability of Acoustic spectroscopy for characterizing concentrated dispersions and emulsions with no dilution and no sample preparation is critical when dilution affects particle size distribution.
 In addition, this method can be applied for structured dispersions.
-Structure contributes to ultrasound attenuation by itself, but this contribution can be subtracted using appropriate existing theory (see Newsletter #8).
+Structure contributes to ultrasound attenuation by itself.
+However, this contribution can be subtracted using appropriate existing theory (see Newsletter #8).
 Acoustic spectroscopy could also resolve particle size distributions of different particles species in mixed dispersions, assuming that they have different densities (see Newsletter #6).

 This method can be used for continuous monitoring of particle size during milling (see Newsletter #18), crystallization, and other industrial processes.
 One of the most important applications is particle sizing of nano-dispersions and other nano-particulates.
 Acoustics can monitor presence of nano-particles with precision of 1%, (see Newsletter #21).
 Nano-particles can be masked by larger particles if other methods are involved.